anujc21/Musiplay/README.md

 # Musiplay

-## A music streaming application made using React and NodeJS.
+## A music streaming application made using React and NodeJS using YouTube Search and YouTube IFrame APIs.

 ### Live @ https://musiplay.pages.dev/